cuvva/terms/terms.md

 ## 11. Additional terms when sharing vehicles via Cuvva

 As part of our services, we may offer functionality to make it easier for you to lend your vehicle to another Cuvva customer, or to borrow another customer’s vehicle.
 In these terms, we call this our **"Car Sharing"** sharing feature.
 If you are lending your vehicle to another customer we refer to you as the **“lender”**.
-If you are borrowing another customer’s vehicle we refer to you as the **“borrower”**.
+If you are borrowing another customer’s vehicle we refer to you as the **“Borrower”**.
 The following clauses 11 to 14 are relevant if you are a Lender or Borrower.

 Lenders and Borrowers are expected to abide by our [Expected Behaviour Policy](https://support.cuvva.com/en/articles/7930383-expected-behaviour-policy) when sharing vehicles, which are incorporated into these terms by reference.

-Cuvva’s Car Sharing feature can merely help lenders and borrowers connect.
+Cuvva’s Car Sharing feature can merely help lenders and Borrowers connect.
 Cuvva does not own or control any vehicle listed or insured through Cuvva.
 The contract to lend or borrow a vehicle is directly between the Lender and Borrower.

 For Cuvva’s Car Sharing feature, Cuvva acts as agent to the Lender to collect any payment owed by the Borrower to the Lender for Car Sharing (see Section 14 below for more detail).

 ## 12. Providing information when sharing vehicles

 While our app or website may facilitate the sharing of vehicle or driver information, such information is solely informational.
 It's up to you to decide whether or not to rely on and use that information to lend your vehicle, or borrow another customer’s vehicle.
 Cuvva does not review or verify the information which Lenders and Borrowers provide to us nor to each other.
-Cuvva has no control over, and does not guarantee: the existence, quality, safety or legality of any driver, vehicle or vehicle loan; the truth or accuracy of information provided; or that a lender or borrower will complete a loan, or return the vehicle in the same condition, or at all.
+Cuvva has no control over, and does not guarantee: the existence, quality, safety or legality of any driver, vehicle or vehicle loan; the truth or accuracy of information provided; or that a lender or Borrower will complete a loan, or return the vehicle in the same condition, or at all.

 In providing information about yourself and your vehicle for the purposes of Car Sharing, you agree that we may use such information to facilitate Car Sharing, including providing it to other Cuvva customers, and you acknowledge that we have a legitimate interest in doing so.
 Please refer to our [Privacy Notice](https://support.cuvva.com/en/articles/5907862-cuvva-s-privacy-notice) for more information on how we treat your personal data.

-## 13. Your responsibilities when sharing vehicle
+## 13. Your responsibilities when sharing vehicles

-**If you borrow another customer’s vehicle, it is always your responsibility as the borrower to take out insurance for the duration of your borrowing**.
+**If you borrow another customer’s vehicle, it is always your responsibility as the Borrower to take out insurance for the duration of your borrowing**.
 It is **not** the responsibility of the person lending you the vehicle to take out insurance for you.

 A Lender will not have rights under a Borrower’s insurance policy.
-This means that **if the borrower has an accident in a lender’s vehicle, it is up to the borrower to make a claim** under the borrower’s insurance policy.
+This means that **if the Borrower has an accident in a lender’s vehicle, it is up to the Borrower to make a claim** under the Borrower’s insurance policy.

-As a **Lender** it is **your responsibility** to ensure that the vehicle which you are lending to a borrower is:
+As a **Lender** it is **your responsibility** to ensure that the vehicle which you are lending to a Borrower is:

-- Owned by you, or you otherwise have the legal right to lend the vehicle to the borrower;
+- Owned by you, or you otherwise have the legal right to lend the vehicle to the Borrower;
 - Roadworthy and has a valid MOT;
 - Has up to date road tax and is not registered as off the road (**"SORN"**); and
 - Validly insured by you, the lender, in respect of your own use of the vehicle.